 |Certificates of Deposit|| ||$1000 for all terms|

-State Bank of Lizton offers several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
-State Bank of Lizton does not have the best savings rate, which means you should consider taking a look elsewhere for banks that deliver more return for your money.
+State Bank of Lizton has several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
+State Bank of Lizton does not have the best savings rate, which means you should consider looking elsewhere for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
 State Bank of Lizton's CD rates are fair in comparison to other U.S. banks.Back to Overview

 Find a State Bank of Lizton Near Me

-State Bank of Lizton has 11 physical branches across the U.S.Back to Overview
+State Bank of Lizton has 11 physical locations across the U.S.Back to Overview